 DOVER -- Scored average of 472 (Verbal), 479 (Math) and 444 (Writing).
 Dover scores average 50 points less per category. <150 points overall.

 Northern's SAT performance is outstanding; top of York County, consistently higher than state and national averages.
-Northern has outscored Dover in the SAT test in every category, every year, thirteen years in a row (since 2000).
+Northern has outscored Dover in the SAT test in every category, every year, fourteen years in a row (since 2000).